telefonicaid/perseo-fe/documentation/plain_rules.md

 ### update attribute action

-Updates one or more attributes of a given entity (in the Context Broker instance specified in the Perseo configuration).
+Updates one or more attributes of a given entity or as a result of filter (in the Context Broker instance specified in the Perseo configuration).
 The `parameters` map includes the following fields:

 -   id: optional, the ID of the entity which attribute is to be updated (by default the ID of the entity that triggers the rule is used, i.e. `${id}`)